 Florence High is a modified "Closed Campus" facility.
-In order to leave campus for lunch only, students must maintain a cumulative GPA of 2.8 or higher, be on track to graduate, and have NO credit deficiencies.
+In order to leave campus for lunch only, students must maintain a cumulative GPA of 2.8 or higher, be on track to graduate, pass all classes, have an attendance rate of 90% or above, and have

+NO credit deficiencies.
 In addition, all fees and fines must be paid in order to be issued an off-campus lunch pass.
-Any student who meets these criteria will be issued an off-campus lunch pass at the start of the 2021-2022 school year.
+Any student who meets these criteria will be issued an off-campus lunch pass at the start of the 2023-2024 school year.
 Freshmen are not allowed to leave campus during lunch.

 Students are not allowed to leave campus between classes.
 Students who leave campus to loiter on sidewalks, or in neighboring yards, as well as alleys, will be considered truant and in violation of school rules, city ordinances, and/or Arizona statutes.
 Students must be walking and proceeding on sidewalks and designated crosswalks to or from an eating establishment.
-Students who have 2 or more tardies and/or absences after leaving campus for lunch are subject to loss of off-campus privileges.
+Students who have 2 or more tardies are subject to loss of off-campus privileges.
 Students who have off campus privileges must present their proper ID card to school safety monitors, administration, or other school personnel in order to leave campus.